Join the list for our next cohort!

 What is Give 5?

-Give 5 is a newly created social program that matches innovative volunteer opportunities with retired (or almost retired) baby boomers ages 60+ who live in Boone County.
-Each Give 5 Class meets 8:30 a.m.-4:30 p.m., once a week for five weeks, visiting more than 20 nonprofits over the course of the program.
+Give 5 is a social program that matches innovative volunteer opportunities with retired (or almost retired) baby boomers ages 60+ who live in Boone County.
+Each Give 5 Class meets 8:30 a.m.-3:30 p.m., on Thursday for five weeks, visiting more than 20 nonprofits over the course of the program.
 Expect to have fun, make new friends, and learn about volunteer opportunities that match your talents, passions, and personality.

 Why Give 5?